jadebarclay/digitaltools/content/discovery/capture.md

 - **Apple Notes**: The Notes app on iPhone scans multi-page documents as PDFs.
 An excellent free option if you have an iPhone.

 {% capture bestscanner %}
-**Our recommendation: Microsoft Lens**
+**Our recommendation: Genius Scan**

-Adobe Scan is more polished and has more features, but you are more likely to have a Microsoft 365 subscription, so go for the one that won't cost you money.
-If you happen to have a Creative Cloud subscription, then go for the Adobe option.
+Adobe Scan is more polished and has more features, great if you have a Creative Cloud subscription.
+Microsoft Lens has annotation features, great is you have OneDrive connected to your phone/device.
+Genius Scan is a reliable intuive scanning app (even my mum uses it) that doesn't require any cloud storage subscription.

 {% endcapture %}